-The spread of women's rights to vote across other countries since New Zealand first conceded it time in 1893 is a good analogy of the rhythm of changes that have taken place in women's rights.
+The spread of women's rights to vote across other countries since New Zealand first conceded it time in 1893 is a good analogy of the rythm of changes that have taken place in women's rights.
 There is first a slow movement, followed by a rather quick acceleration and then a plateau is reached.
-Normally, by now all countries should have followed that obligation.
+Normally, the plateau isreached when all countries should have followed that obligation.

-The plateau is, however, less understandable in the case of literacy of women or of the ILO Convention No. 100 - 'equal pay for equal work'.
+It is less understandable, however, that the plateau has not been reached in the case of literacy of women or of the ILO Convention No. 100 - 'equal pay for equal work'.
+It is the difficulty to reach a stable plateau in many fields that is at stake now in all actions that are geared towards the empowerment of women.

-It is the existence of such a plateau that is at stake now in all actions that are geared towards the empowerment of women.
 Women's struggles really gathered momentum with the social devastations of the industrial revolution, and the growth of women's education in all of Europe and North America.
-The movement had reached its plateau, and moved into the shadows.
+Apparently, the movement had reached its plateau, and moved into the shadows.
+It reappeared again with new strength after the II World War and the Bandung Conference,